Quantum Recoverability

 IronwoodRcm --> Future["future recovery statement can check derivation"]

-Ironwood outputs are Orchard-style notes using the Ironwood note plaintext format.
-Ironwood still uses Orchard-shaped actions, receivers, and note encryption.
-The distinction is that Ironwood notes use the QR note plaintext format, are committed into the Ironwood note commitment tree, and are spent against the Ironwood nullifier set.
+Ironwood-pool outputs are Orchard-shaped notes using the quantum-recoverable note plaintext format.
+The Ironwood pool still uses Orchard-shaped actions, receivers, and note encryption.
+The distinction is that Ironwood-pool notes use the quantum-recoverable note plaintext format, are committed into the Ironwood pool's note commitment tree, and are spent against the Ironwood pool's nullifier set.

 What This Does Not Do